-Who are the major players in the spread betting world?
+Who are the most popular spread betting brokers?

-Spread betting is dominated by several firms, but as there are relatively little barriers to entering the market. new firms are cropping up all the time.
-We’ve put together a quick summary of all the major spread betting brokers in the UK.
+Spread betting is dominated by several firms, but as there are relatively few barriers to entering the market.
+New firms enter the market all the time.
+Here is a summary of the most popular major spread betting brokers in the UK.
 Good brokers last because they provide good customer service and fair pricing.
 Being the cheapest is not necessarily the best when it comes to trading.

 Here is a quick rundown of the biggest spread betting brokers

-There are various indicators that will show you how volatile the market is.
+Various indicators will show you how volatile the market is.
 In most cases, a moving market is easier to trade than a stagnant one.
 You can spread bet on market volatility using the VIX, a futures contract based in Chicago.
 It’s not the easiest indicator to follow or understand but once mastered can be an invaluable tool.

 Price differences between spread betting brokers

-Today, most brokers spreads and prices will be fairly similar, but on occasion, there may be an opportunity to arbitrage between brokers.
+Today, due to regulation and competition most brokers spreads and prices will be fairly similar, but on occasion, there may be an opportunity to arbitrage between brokers.
 But to be honest the way information is distributed and based on how competitive the industry legitimate arbitrage opportunities will be rare.